stanly363/AI-Intrusion-Detection-System/README.md

 ## Overview

 This project provides an advanced AI-based Intrusion Detection System (IDS) built with Python, TensorFlow, and Scapy.
-It can be trained on the **UNSW-NB15 dataset** to learn the difference between normal and malicious network traffic, and then used to analyze live network connections in real-time.
+It can be trained on the included dataset of network traffic captures to learn the difference between normal and malicious network traffic, and then used to analyze live network connections in real-time.

 The system is composed of two main scripts:
-* `AITrain.py`: A script to automatically download the dataset, preprocess it, perform feature selection, and train a hyperparameter-tuned neural network.
+* `AITrain.py`: A script to preprocess the included dataset, perform feature selection, and train a hyperparameter-tuned neural network.
 * `IDS.py`: A script that uses a trained model to monitor a live network interface and alert on suspicious activity.

 ---